-The June 16, 2014 recording was admitted to impeach the Defendant's testimony and show that the Defendant kicked Ms. Worthy out of the Hookah Lounge and his interaction with Ms. Worthy was not as amicable as he made it seem.
+The June 16, 2014 recording was admitted to impeach Appellant's testimony and show that Appellant kicked Ms. Worthy out of the Hookah Lounge and his interaction with her was not as amicable as he made it seem.

-The transcript of the recording from between 30:48 and 31:18 (contained in Commonwealth Exhibit 110, along with several other calls and visitations) consisted of the following statement by the Defendant:
+The transcript of the recording from between 30:48 and 31:18 (contained in Commonwealth Exhibit 110, along with several other calls and visitations) consisted of the following statement by Appellant: